next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 {% note warning %}
 **Render Choosing**

-If you use MathJax to render Math Equations, you can choose one of renderers below:
+If you use MathJax to render Math Equations, you can choose one of the renderers below:

 * [hexo-renderer-pandoc](https://github.com/wzpan/hexo-renderer-pandoc) (Need to install [pandoc](https://github.com/jgm/pandoc))
 * [hexo-renderer-kramed](https://github.com/sun11/hexo-renderer-kramed) (Deprecated, not recommended)

+as the renderer for Markdown.
 {% endnote %}

 {% note primary %}
 **Installation**

-1. Need to uninstall the original renderer `hexo-renderer-marked` and install one of selected by you renderer:
+1. Firstly, you need to uninstall the original renderer `hexo-renderer-marked`, and install one of the renderer above:

    ```bash
    $ npm un hexo-renderer-marked